-The 2022 Police Department budget was \$17,021,836 of which approximately 91.8% was appropriated for personnel costs, including salaries and benefits.
-The remaining 8.2% accounted for the day to day operating budget.
+The 2023 Police Department budget was \$17,769,842 of which approximately 91% was appropriated for personnel costs, including salaries and benefits.
+The remaining 9% accounted for the day to day operating budget.
 Fiscal Management personnel act as the liaison with the Town Comptrollers office and the Office of General Services.
 Functions of this office include: procurement of merchandise and services, billing and accounting, payroll preparation and personnel schedules.

 Colonie Police Communications is one of six E-911 answering points (PSAP) in Albany County.
-The division is staffed by a Communications Supervisor, 5 Senior Dispatchers, and 23 dispatchers, all of which are trained to dispatch police, fire, and EMS.
-Communications answers both land line and wireless 911 calls for service, as well as 8 administrative phone lines.
+The division is staffed by a Communications Supervisor, 5 Senior Dispatchers, and 25 dispatchers, all of which are trained to dispatch police, fire, and EMS.
+Communications answers both land line and wireless 911 calls for service, as well as eight administrative phone lines.
 The Communications Division also greets the public at the front desk of the Public Safety Building.
 There are 5 administrative phone lines that are answered there (these phone lines are not included in the stat's below).
 The dispatchers receives requests and information that they must process and prioritize, then dispatch the appropriate services.
-All dispatchers undergo approximately 6 months of training which includes, but is not limited to, a 40 hour Basic Telecommunicators Course, CPR training, Emergency Medical Dispatch training, and National Emergency Management System (NIMS).
+All dispatchers undergo approximately 6 months of training which includes, but is not limited to, a 40 hour Basic Telecommunicators Course, CPR training, Emergency Medical Dispatch certification, National Emergency Management System (NIMS) and National Traffic Incident Management (TIM) certification.
 They are required to maintain and renew their numerous certifications through yearly continuing education.

-In 2022, the Town of Colonie Public Safety Dispatchers answered 135,385 phone calls in 2022.
-Of those, 8,475 were land line/VOIP 911 calls, 29,402 cell 911 calls, and 97,508 administrative lines which can be emergency or non-emergency.
+In 2023, the Town of Colonie Public Safety Dispatchers answered 144,434 phone calls.
+Of those, 7,703 were land line/VOIP 911 calls, 28,674 cellular 911 calls, and 108,057 administrative lines which can be emergency or non-emergency.

 In 2014, the Town of Colonie, the City of Albany and The Albany County Sheriff's Department embarked on a shared radio system, allowing the 3 agencies to communicate with one another as needed.
 The Town of Colonie and the City of Albany utilize the Metro Cell.
 The Albany County Sheriff's utilizes the County Cell.
-All agencies utilize a Motorola MCC 7500 Elite Digital Radio System which is one of the most advanced two-way public safety and public service radio systems in the area.
-Over the years we have expanded interoperability to include Saratoga County and Schenectady County.
-In the very near future, Rensselaer County will also be included.
+All agencies utilize a

+Motorola MCC 7500 Elite Digital Radio System which is one of the most advanced two-way public safety and public service radio systems in the area.
+Over the years we have expanded interoperability to include Saratoga County, Rensselaer County and Schenectady County.
+In the very near future, Schoharie County will also be included.
 This will allow the police department, EMS department, or any of the 12 fire departments to seamlessly speak to an agency in another county.